Strategy – Don’t go into battle without one

 2. Recognition that defenders of liberty must, themselves, have influence and power equal to or greater than the influence and power of collectivists is one of the concepts that sets Freedom Force apart from organizations that limit themselves to the role of education.
 We recognize that power is dangerous and that, in its pursuit, we must have mechanisms to prevent ourselves and those who follow in our footsteps from being corrupted by the power we must achieve.
 You can learn what those mechanisms are at other sections of the Freedom Force site, starting with Structure and Bylaws.

-4. This is not a criticism of any specific religion, because, just about every major religion at some time or another established a theocracy that brutalized those who did not pretend to convert.
+4. This is not a criticism of any specific religion, because, just about every major religion at some time or another has established a theocracy that brutalized those who did not pretend to convert.
 This has nothing to do with religion but with the corrupting effect of absolute political power, even in the hands of clerics.